CGCL-codes/AdvHash/README.md

 Note that, you need to set the parameters in the ```get_config ``` function to specifically train the model you want.
 The trained models will be saved in the ```save```  directory, denoted as ```model.pt```,  along with the ```.npy``` files of hashcodes and labels w.r.t  images from database set and test set respectively.

 The ```xxx.txt ``` files in each subdirectory of ``` data ``` denote the image paths and labels for each dataset respectively.
-Please set the path for each image correctly ! !
+Remember to set the path for each image correctly

-Please refer [DeepHash-PyTorch](https://github.com/swuxyj/DeepHash-pytorch) for more training details such as datasets downloads.
+Refer [DeepHash-PyTorch](https://github.com/swuxyj/DeepHash-pytorch) for more training details such as datasets downloads.

 ## Calculate the anchor codes